FIRST Bug Bounty Program

 - Not be performed on the sites of letsencrypt.org, UltraDNS, Certain (events.first.org) or any of the services these vendors operate for FIRST.
 If you inadvertently find an issue while using these services on FIRST.org, we’d like to hear about it.
 However, we cannot provide permission to test these third parties.

 - Not compromise the security or privacy of FIRST members, or the data on our systems;

 - Not destroy information or affect the availability of our services;

 - Not involve social engineering or evaluate the physical security controls around our systems.

-Please send any issues you identify to email@example.com and include "security vulnerability" in the subject line.
+Please send any issues you identify to email@example.com.
 We appreciate it if you could include the following information:

 - Your contact information, so we can follow up with questions;

 - A description of the issue and its nature;